 PhD (McGill), MA (AUC), Bsc (AUC)

-His published works cover the Middle East, the Caucasus, Central Asia, and Arab and Muslim Communities in the West.
-They appeared in Terrorism and Political Violence, International Affairs, Studies in Conflict and Terrorism, Middle East Journal, Canadian Journal of Political Science, Journal of Conflict Studies, and others.
+His published works cover the Middle East, North Africa, the Caucasus, Central Asia, and Arab and Muslim Communities in the West.
+His publications appeared in Terrorism and Political Violence, International Affairs, Studies in Conflict and Terrorism, Middle East Journal, Canadian Journal of Political Science, Journal of Conflict Studies, and others.